fluree/docs.flur.ee/content/db_intro.md

 Fluree allows you to specify queries using our FlureeQL JSON syntax or with GraphQL.
 The FlureeQL format is designed to easily enable code to compose queries, as the query is simply a data structure.

-For each query, the user's permissions create a special filtered database that only contains what the user can see.
+For each query, the user's permissions (determined according to `_auth` record through which they are authenticated - more on that in the [Fluree Permissions](#fluree-permissions) section) create a special filtered database that only contains what the user can see.
 You can safely issue any query, never having to worry about accidentally exposing permissioned data.

 These two example queries will return current chat messages.
 The second example follows the graph relationship to also include details about the referred person who posted the chat message.